mje-nz/pythontexfigures/Readme.md

 Alternatively, call `pf.print_preamble()` in your pythontexcustomcode and follow with `\printpythontex`.

+## Troubleshooting
+If you get `!
+TeX capacity exceeded, sorry [main memory size=5000000].`, then you should probably rasterize your figure (as recommended at the bottom of the [matplotlib PGF tutorial](https://matplotlib.org/tutorials/text/pgf.html)).

 ## Development
 To install the Python package in editable mode:
 ```bash